HTTuong/linkosuo-ui/README.md

-# Linkosuo UI
+# Food Ecommerce Website (Clone Linkosuo) - July, 2022

-# Introduction
+## Introduction

 This project is about using ReactJS to clone Linkosuo online store.
-There are many core concepts which were also applied to this project including React Router, React hooks.

-This project now also has NodeJS backend to work with.
-This app now can work correctly with some common web behaviors.
+A website allows customers to see the detail and pre-order dishes, create an account and log in to see all the orders in the past.

 ## About this project

 The main purpose of this project is about taking the advantage of React such as high usability components, routing different pages to make a magnificent online store with a big and different products'data

 In this project, you can interact with the UI and navigate to many pages such as Home page, Menu pages, Cart page and so on.
 Each pages was designed and coded with different product data but the same layout.
 User can add the desired products into cart, modify the amount, delete the product and purchase.
-There is also a section in account page which was applied form validation to make it more practical.

-## Technologies

--   HTML
--   SCSS
--   JavaScript
--   React
+Users can also create an account to sign in and change the password if they accidently forgot it.

 ## Launch

--   Click the following link to view the project: https://httuong.github.io/linkosuo-ui/
+-   Click the following link to see the project: https://httuong-linkosuo.netlify.app/linkosuo-ui

 ## Project status